paulparkinson/podsofkon3/doc/build.md

 2. No frontend build, no back backend build.
 Configure front and/or backend using system properties, etc.
 3. Build frontend and/or backend and configure.

+### Database setup

+There are 4 tables: CURRENTGAME, SCORES, PLAYERINFO, and QANDA

+When participant submits the "scan here to play" form it inserts into PLAYERINFO as well as CURRENTGAME.

+The QANDA table is where questions for the second/bonus round are kept.
+These can be updated at anytime, even while the game is playing.

 ### Backend Build